The Beginners Guide to Buying Your First Home

 As our little family grows and we plan to make it grow a little more, we’ve decided we need more living space.
 So we’ve started looking for our first home to buy.
 Super exciting, right?!
-I agree…but it’s also super terrifying.
-I feel like your first home is a huge decision and a huge commitment.
+I agree…but it’s also super terrifying buying a home.
+I feel like your first home is a huge decision and an even bigger commitment.
 Not only do we need to find something that meets all of my needs but also meets all of Trav’s needs too.
 And not only does it need to meet all of our needs now but it has to meet our needs for the next 30 years.
-Dang, that’s crazy to think a purchase I make today will affect my next 30 years.
+Dang, that’s crazy to think that buying a home today will affect my next 30 years.

 Like I said, exciting but frightening.